 - When and where to expect the last thermals during a day?

 Figuring out the answers to this kind of question was possible before.
 It just took a lot more time and/or tries.
 I hope that with this information at hand, many pilots can improve faster and have longer and better flights.

 The Pin symbolizes a paraglider at the current location.
 You can drag and drop it to move around.
 The current date, time, and height can be entered with the controls on top.
 When you refresh, a random typical takeoff situation is shown.

-For the map above, more than seven million thermals were extracted from over a million flights.
+For the map, more than seven million thermals were extracted from over a million flights.
 They are filtered based on a given time and date.
 The selected year is ignored.

 Another important aspect is the current height.
 Only thermals that can be reached are shown.
 This is calculated by checking if the distance to the known thermal entry position can be reached from the current position and height.

 Contrary to that, some thermals have such a low exit altitude that they can not improve the current position.
-We are able to fly over the top of these thermals.
+You are able to fly over the top of these thermals.
 Those points are also excluded.
 You can see this by setting a very high altitude value.
 Closer thermal points will disappear.